 “The only time I remember my father referring to it was when a friend asked why he wasn’t bitter.
 That was the price I paid.
 Look at my three children, he replied proudly.”

 “He married well,” Jane reveals as we gaze at her family in a 1941 photo.
 Her brother is two, she, just a baby in her mother’s arm.
-None could know the tragedies that would unfold later that year.
+No one could know the tragedies that would unfold later that year.

 “After several suitors were presented to the Okimura family, my father was accepted to marry my mother, Itsuko.
 Years later, I was happy to learn that her family was from the Samurai class,” she says, referring to the hereditary nobility and warrior class of medieval and early modern Japan.